Isavela Compression Garments FAQ

 To find your correct size, you must measure your body.
-For a detailed explanation on how and where to measure for the product you have selected, please visit the garment's page by searching by name, code, or category.
+For a detailed explanation on how and where to measure for the product you have selected, please visit the garment's page by searching either the name, code, or category.

 Please note: Although you will be smaller after your liposuction procedure, we recommend you base your product size selection on your preoperative measurements.
-Postsurgical swelling will cause your body to remain at your preoperative size immediately after your surgery.
-As the swelling subsides, you can transition into a non-zippered garment that will mold and shape tissue into to the new contours of your body.
+Post surgical swelling will cause your body to remain at your preoperative size immediately after your surgery.
+As the swelling subsides, you can transition into a Stage 2 compression garment that will mold and shape tissue into to the new contours of your body.

 How do I care for my Isavela product?

-To keep your product in good condition, we recommend cold water washing and line drying.
+To keep your product in good condition, we recommend cold water washing in our EB Delicates Washbag and line drying.

 How do I know which product is right for me?

 Always refer to your doctor's advice for the right garment for you, or contact us via phone on 1300 855 617.

 Procedure - Each product is designed to target a specific procedure, featuring targeted compression and support at incision sites to assist in healing.